diogoap/HammingCalculator/README.md

 ## Usage instructions

-To call the program, specify the data source and provide two strings containing either inline data or file names where data will be read from.
+To call the program, specify the data source and provide two strings containing either inline data or the file names where data will be read from.
 For example:

 ```bat
 dotnet HammingCalculator.App.dll -inline 0011 1101